-Free tool that converts SRT or SBV to various captions formats
+Free tool that converts SRT or SBV to various caption formats

 Paste your SRT or SBV file and select which closed caption output format you need.
-Your captions file will be emailed to you as an attachment that preserves the integrity of the formatting.
+Your caption file will be emailed to you as an attachment that preserves the integrity of the formatting.

 We respect your privacy and will never give away your information to any third parties.

 - CAP – This is a common subtitle/caption file format for broadcast media.
 It was developed by Cheetah International.

 - CPT.XML – XML format used for encoding captions into Flash video.
 It originated in the caption-embedding software Captionate.

 - DFXP – This is a common format used for captioning Flash video.
 It’s a timed-text format that was developed by W3C and stands for “Distribution Format Exchange Profile”.